vyapp/vy/BOOK.md

 some aspects of appearence for some Tkinter widgets.

 The show_hello plugin could be rewritten with autocall function.
-It would be enough to define the following function inside the ~/.vyrc file.
+It would be enough to define the following function inside the ~/.vyrc file:

 ~~~python
 def show_hello(area, name):
     area.insert('1.0', name)
 autocall(show_hello, 'YOUR NAME HERE')
 ~~~

 There are some kinds of imports which don't demand the autoload function.
 These are statements that import command modules/plugins.
 These modules define python functions that are exposed in the vyapp.plugins.ENV environment.
-This dict is used by vy as environment variable when python code is dropped. variable.
+This dict is used by vy as environment variable when python code is dropped.

+Example from ~/.vy/vyrc:

 ~~~python
 # Command plugins.
 # Post files quickly with codepad.
 from vyapp.plugins import codepad
 ~~~

-It is possible to drop python code to vy through the Key-Command below in NORMAL mode.
+It is possible to drop python code to vy through the keycommand below in NORMAL mode:

     <Key-semicolon>

-or by selecting a region of text that consists of python code then pressing in NORMAL mode.
+or by selecting a region of text that consists of python code then pressing in NORMAL mode:

     <Key-e>

-An example of vy plugin that exposes functions in vyapp.plugins.ENV is shown below.
+An example of vy plugin that exposes functions in vyapp.plugins.ENV is shown below:

 ~~~python